 Burlington International Airport Sound Mitigation Program

-For over 30 years, the Burlington International Airport (BTV) have been committed to participating in the Part 150 program.
+For over 30 years, the Burlington International Airport (BTV) has been committed to participating in the Part 150 program.
 This voluntary program of assessing noise impacts from the airport and developing a Noise Compatibility Program to minimize those impacts.

 The Federal Aviation Administration provides funding and guidance to airports to assess noise, known as a Noise Exposure Map (NEM) and develop a plan to minimize the impacts, known as a Noise Compatibility Program (NCP).

 The NEM has been periodically updated to reflect changing conditions at the airport.
 The most recent update was approved by the Federal Aviation Administration in December 2015.
+A new NEM update commenced in the spring of 2018 and is expected to be completed by the end of the year.